seongwonkc/argosyfinal/src/posts/2025-05-29-crime-media-and-memory-how-true-crime-podcasts-shape-our-perception-of-justice.md

 ---
+title: >-
-title: "Crime, Media, and Memory: How True Crime Podcasting Shapes Our Perception of Justice"
+  Crime, Media, and Memory: How True Crime Podcasting Shapes Our Perception of Justice
-author: "Hannah Ryu"
+author: Hannah Ryu
-category: "Interdisciplinary"
+category: Interdisciplinary
-date: "2025-05-29T00:00:00.000Z"
+date: '2025-05-29T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - true crime
   - media
   - psychology
   - justice system
+excerpt: >-
-excerpt: "The true crime genre has exploded into a multi-million dollar podcasting industry with a massive, dedicated following.
+  The true crime genre has exploded into a multi-million dollar podcasting industry with a massive, dedicated following.
 But what is the psychological and social impact of turning real-life tragedies into popular entertainment?
-A media and psychology writer investigates."
+A media and psychology writer investigates.
-image:
+image: >-
+  /assets/images/2025/crime-media-and-memory-how-true-crime-podcasts-shape-our-perception-of-justice.jpg
-image_credit:
+image_credit: Jessica Christian — Unsplash
 ---

 **By Hannah Ryu**